eklem/browsercrawler-housekeeper/README.md

-# search-index-housekeeping
+# browsercrawler-housekeeping
-Housekeeping for search-index in the browser.
+Housekeeping for crawling in the browser aka `browsercrawler`.
 Keeping track of what has been added to indexed when and comparing it to when pages have been updated.

 This is to make crawler-in-browser and search-index to work well together.